-• Keep the child at the centre of all we do

-- Ensure staff are trained from induction to understand the child protection and safeguarding policy and procedures, are alert to identify possible signs of abuse (including the signs known as softer signs of abuse), understand what is meant by child protection and are aware of the different ways in which children can be harmed, including by other children through bullying or discriminatory behaviour - Be aware of the increased vulnerability of children with Special Educational Needs and Disabilities (SEND) and other vulnerable or isolated families and children - Ensure that all staff feel confident and supported to act in the best interest of the child, share information and seek the help that the child may need - Ensure that all staff are familiar and updated regularly with child protection training and procedures and kept informed of changes to local/national procedures, including thorough annual safeguarding updates - Make any child protection referrals in a timely way, sharing relevant information as necessary in line with procedures set out by North Yorkshire Safeguarding children Board/NYCC - Ensure that information is shared only with those people who need to know in order to protect the child and act in their best interest - Keep the setting safe online using appropriate filters, checks and safeguards, monitoring access at all times - Ensure that children are never placed at risk while in the charge of School staff - Identify changes in staff behaviour and act on these as per the Staff Behaviour Policy - Take any appropriate action relating to allegations of serious harm or abuse against any person working with children or living or working on the School premises including reporting such allegations to Ofsted and other relevant authorities - Ensure parents are fully aware of child protection policies and procedures when they register with the School and are kept informed of all updates when they occur - Regularly review and update this policy with staff and parents where appropriate and make sure it complies with any legal requirements and any guidance or procedures issued by the North Yorkshire Safeguarding Children Board/NYCC local authority.

-We will support children by offering reassurance, comfort and sensitive interactions.
-We will devise activities according to individual circumstances to enable children to develop confidence and self-esteem within their peer group and support them to learn how to keep themselves safe.
+- Keep the child at the centre of all we do - Ensure staff are trained from induction to understand the child protection and safeguarding policy and procedures, are alert to identify possible signs of abuse (including the signs known as low level signs of abuse), understand what is meant by child protection and are aware of the different ways in which children can be harmed, including by other children through bullying or discriminatory behaviour

+- Be aware of the increased vulnerability of children with Special Educational Needs and Disabilities (SEND), families of looked after children and other vulnerable or isolated families and children - Ensure that all staff feel confident and supported to act in the best interest of the child, share information and seek the help that the child may need - Ensure that all staff are familiar and updated regularly with child protection training and procedures and kept informed of changes to local/national procedures, including thorough annual safeguarding updates - Make any child protection referrals in a timely way, sharing relevant information as necessary in line with procedures set out by North Yorkshire Safeguarding Children Board/NYC - Ensure that information is shared only with those people who need to know in order to protect the child and act in their best interest - Keep the setting safe online using appropriate filters, checks and safeguards, monitoring access at all times - Ensure that children are never placed at risk while in the charge of School staff - Identify changes in staff behaviour and act on these as per the Staff Behaviour Policy - Take any appropriate action relating to allegations of serious harm or abuse against any person working with children or living or working on the School premises including reporting such allegations to Ofsted and other relevant authorities - Ensure parents are fully aware of child protection policies and procedures when they register with the School and are kept informed of all updates when they occur - Regularly review and update this policy with staff and parents where appropriate and make sure it complies with any legal requirements and any guidance or procedures issued by the North Yorkshire Safeguarding Children Board/NYC local authority. - We will support children by offering reassurance, comfort and sensitive interactions.
+We will devise activities according to individual circumstances to enable children to develop confidence and self-esteem within their peer group and support them to learn how to keep themselves safe. - We will deliver weekly lessons in line with the North Yorkshire Council PSHE and RSE curriculum to support children to learn how to keep themselves safe including online.